mattTea/Portfolio/goals_and_evidence/2_equipped_for_growth/2_learn_anything.md

 #### Reflect: How does each of the following examples of your best work show evidence of achieving this goal? (e.g. Diode projects, Github repos)

+- Javascript (and Jasmine)
+- SQL
+- Rails

+- Writing a test framework

 #### What feedback have you had?